 This is a guest post courtesy of Dr. Craig Crippen of DermMedica, a skin care clinic located in beautiful Kelowna, BC.

 A common but annoying part of being pregnant is dealing with the hormonal acne that more than half of women will have to deal with during their pregnancy.
-It is especially common during the first trimester, when there is a big spike in hormones that can also cause your skin to produce too much oil.
+It is especially common during the first trimester when there is a big spike in hormones that can also cause your skin to produce too much oil.
 While hormonal acne can settle down or go away after the first trimester, it can linger past that point and sometimes devolve into severe levels of acne.
+Being pregnant and having an acne problem at the same time might not be the best thing that can happen to a woman.
+But this is not the end of the world and it is fairly easy to find help here to all of your questions.
+Treating yourself with natural remedies can definitely ease the problem without doing any harm to your pregnancy

 Unfortunately, it can be difficult to treat hormonal acne while you’re pregnant.
 It does not have the same underlying causes as normal acne, so the same basic treatments won’t necessarily work.
 Thankfully there are some ways you can work to prevent breakouts — or at least limit them — and to manage them when they happen.
 Here’s how to deal with acne breakouts while you are pregnant.